GitTH/friend-the-vote/README.md

 The CMS uses [Hifi](http://gethifi.com) as a CMS.
 Additionally, fonts on the site use Typekit, so be sure to change the JavaScript in the `head` to your own to use the current fonts.

+## Improvements

+All of this code was written in the early morning hours in the days before Election Day, so there's a decent chunk that can be improved.
+If you have suggested changes, please feel free to let me know.

 ## Author

  * Created by [Tyler Pearson](http://typearson.com) with [New Media Campaigns](http://newmediacampaigns.com).